 T. Mitchell Hastings

-After a brain operation, Hastings still proved to be as unpredictable as ever, moving WBCN to the top of the Prudential Tower in 1973 and designing state of the art studios with five layers of soundproof glass and springs to “float” the floors.
-He sold the station to Hemisphere Broadcasting in 1979, sparking the infamous WBCN Strike in February of that year.
-T. Mitchell Hastings passed away on September 27, 1994.
+After a brain operation, Hastings still proved to be as unpredictable as ever, moving WBCN to the top of the Prudential Tower in 1973 and designing state-of-the-art studios with five layers of soundproof glass and springs to “float” the floors.
+He sold the station to Hemisphere Broadcasting in 1979, sparking the infamous union strike at WBCN in February of that year.
+T. Mitchell Hastings died on September 27,1994 at age 84.

 Published On: February 20, 2014